PJWalker/daggerheart/content/GM Rules/Core GM Mechanics.md

 > ***Examples:***
 >
 > - *“Roll your Fear Die.
 On a 4 or lower, the fire spreads beyond this house.”*
 > - *“I think it’s really up to chance whether reinforcements will make it to you in time.
-Go ahead and roll your Fear Die—that’ll determine the starting size of the countdown.
+Go ahead and roll your Fear Die – that’ll determine the starting size of the countdown.
 When that triggers, reinforcements will arrive in your Far range.”*
 > - *“Go ahead and roll your Hope Die to see how big the crowd at the inn is tonight.
 The higher the roll, the bigger the crowd.”*
 > - *“Make a roll using your Hope Die to determine the number of Stamina Potions the shop has in stock.”*